-The Government Code includes objective standards for ADUs as well as several projectspecific options for permitting new detached ADUs on residentially zoned parcels with existing single-family dwelling units.
+The Government Code includes objective standards for ADUs as well as several project-specific options for permitting new detached ADUs on residentially zoned parcels with existing single-family dwelling units.

-Government Code § 66314(d) lists twelve objective standards for ADUs that a city can require an ADU to comply with, including: the ADU shall not be sold separately from the primary residence, the lot is zoned to allow single-family residential uses and includes a proposed or existing dwelling, the total floor area for the detached accessory dwelling unit shall not exceed 1,200 square feet, and that a setback of no more than four feet from the side and rear lot lines shall be required for an ADU that is not converted from an existing structure or a new structure constructed in the same location and to the same dimensions as the existing structure.
+Government Code § 66314(d) lists twelve objective standards for ADUs including: the ADU shall not be sold separately from the primary residence, the lot is zoned to allow single-family residential uses and includes a proposed or existing dwelling, the total floor area for the detached accessory dwelling unit shall not exceed 1,200 square feet, and that a setback of no more than four feet from the side and rear lot lines shall be required for an ADU that is not converted from an existing structure or a new structure constructed in the same location and to the same dimensions as the existing structure.